ryanjameskim/ryanjameskim.github.io/about.md

 # About Me

-I am a former sell-side FX Options trader with an interest in microbiology, trading, and other data science topics.
+Microbiology, trading, and other data science topics